xdeb-org/xdeb/readme.md

-  -b                         # Build from destdir directly without a .deb file -e                         # Remove empty directories from the package -m                         # Add the -32bit suffix to the package name -i                         # Don't warn if the package could break your system -f                         # Try to fix certain file conflicts (deprecated) -F                         # Don't try to fix certain file conflicts -I                         # Automatically install the package
+  -b                         # Build from destdir directly without a .deb file -e                         # Remove empty directories from the package -m                         # Add the -32bit suffix to the package name -i                         # Don't warn if package could break the system -f                         # Try to fix certain file conflicts (deprecated) -F                         # Don't try to fix certain file conflicts -I                         # Automatically install the package